Cycle connectivity and pseudoconcavity of flag domains: Introduction

-In this paper, we do not deal with the problem of measure of pseudoconcavity, and we leave it open.
-As far as the author know in this moment, we do not know how to measure pseudoconcavity of non-classical flag domains.
+In this paper, we do not deal with degree of pseudoconcavity, and we leave it open.
 If a flag domain $D$ is $q$-pseudoconcave in the sense of Andreotti-Grauert, we have the finiteness theorem for cohomology groups of degree less than $\dim{D}-q-1$ with locally free sheaves.
 In addition, it is speculated that the finiteness theorem is true for degree less than $\dim{C_0}$ in \cite[Lecture 10]{G} as an open question.